Taletex/SkanCoin/README.md

-## Running for production with Docker
+## Running for test
-If you don't want to install all requirements and you want to run the system with docker, you can clone this project and run it following the next steps.
+After you have installed all requirements you can clone this project and run it following the next steps.

->NB: Before you follow this guide you need to have a working installation of **Docker** on your host!

 #### 1 - Clone the project from master branch
 Open a terminal and write